live627/elkarte-addon-helper/README.md

-# ModHelper
+# elkarte-addon-helper
-Collection of scripts to act as the backbone for SMF mods
+Collection of scripts to act as the backbone for ElkArte addons

 ## Requirements:
-- SMF 2.0 or greater
+- ElkArte 1.0 or greater
 - PHP 5.5 or greater

 ## License